huytran2khust/TypeScript-Handbook/pages/Tuple Kinds.md

 ## Assignability between tuples and parameter lists

-Tuple kinds can be assigned to functions with rest parameters:
+Tuple kinds can be used to give a type to rest arguments of functions inside their scope:

 ```ts
 function apply<...T,U>(ap: (...args:...T) => U, args: ...T): U {